 If you haven’t gotten started with US credit cards yet, the Amex US Hilton Card represents one of the best choices for your first US credit card.
 Thanks to its $0 annual fee, you can easily hold onto it year after year and boost your US credit history in the long run.

-In terms of ongoing value, the Hilton Surpass gives you instant Hilton Gold status for as long as you hold the card, a Priority Pass membership with 10 lounge visits per year, as well as a Free Weekend Night Certificate upon spending US$15,000 every calendar year.
+In terms of ongoing value in exchange for the US$95 annual fee, the Hilton Surpass gives you instant Hilton Gold status for as long as you hold the card, a Priority Pass membership with 10 lounge visits per year, as well as a Free Night Reward upon spending US$15,000 every calendar year.

 Geared towards business owners, the Amex US Hilton Business Card is in fact similar to the Surpass in many ways.

-The price point of US$95 is the same, and so is the current elevated signup bonus: 150,000 Hilton Honors points upon spending US$2,000 in the first three months, plus a US$150 statement credit upon first purchase.
+The price point of US$95 is the same, and so is the current increased signup bonus of 130,000 Hilton Honors points and a US$130 statement credit on Hilton hotels upon spending US$3,000 in the first three months.

-As with the Surpass, you’ll come out ahead by US$55 in the first year in addition to a healthy chunk of Hilton Honors points.
-You’ll also have Hilton Gold status for as long as you hold the card, a Priority Pass membership with 10 lounge visits per year, and the ability to earn a Free Weekend Night Certificate upon spending US$15,000 every calendar year (and a second one at US$60,000, though that probably isn’t worth aiming for).
+As with the Surpass, you’ll also have Hilton Gold status for as long as you hold the card, a Priority Pass membership with 10 lounge visits per year, and the ability to earn a free night certificate upon spending US$15,000.

 Strategies for the Amex US Hilton Cards